-- Select the host and instance you want to access.
-See "Selecting the SQL Server host and instance" on page 209.
+1 Select the host and instance you want to access.

-- 2 Select File > Backup SQL Server objects.

-- Select the options for the operation.
+- 2 Select File > Backup SQL Server objects. - 3 Select the options for the operation.

-See "Options for SQL Server backup operations" on page 210.
+See "Options for SQL Server backup operations" on page 211.

 Save is enabled in the backup dialog box.
 Launch immediately is disabled because the generated script must be executed on the remote host that you are logged on to.